 Take a look at my reading list if you want to explore further: www.goodreads.com/marcharrison

 I’m also a Director of a funded startup and adviser to others.
 I mentor startup founders and regularly get along to help out at Startup Weekend and other startup related events.
 I get as much from doing this as those I help get from me.

-I’m a kitesurfer and stand-up paddle surfer, a Richmond supporter and very proud Dad.
+I’m a kitesurfer, stand-up paddle surfer, Richmond supporter and very proud Dad.
 (Three of those things bring me great joy).

 Finally, I really enjoy meeting new people and am always open to offers of a chat over coffee.
 Send me an email or get in touch via LinkedIn.
 All I ask is that if you want to connect on LinkedIn and we haven’t met, that you either send a personal message or take a minute to customise your connection request.
 Just relying on the default “I’d like to connect with you on LinkedIn” message doesn’t get us very far.